livingdocsIO/documentation/reference-docs/server-configuration/content-type-config.md

       // flag whether the component list in the sidebar should show icons and
       // desriptions (true) or only the titles (false)
       useExpandedComponentStyle: true
+      // flag whether the document title at the toolbar can be edited
+      disableEditTitleAtToolbar: false
     },

     frontend: {